 We did some attempts to solve a CICO problem algebraically using SAGE [1].
-We wrote a program that generates the round equations of KECCAK-f for any width in a form that can be used in SAGE.
-We defined a CICO problem for KECCAK-f[25] where we fix the value of 16 bits at its input and 9 bits at its output and tried to solve that with the tools available in SAGE.
-We were able to solve instances of this problem for a reduced-round version KECCAK-f[25] with 2 rounds in a matter of minutes.
+We wrote a program that generates the round equations of Keccak-f for any width in a form that can be used in SAGE.
+We defined a CICO problem for Keccak-f[25] where we fix the value of 16 bits at its input and 9 bits at its output and tried to solve that with the tools available in SAGE.
+We were able to solve instances of this problem for a reduced-round version Keccak-f[25] with 2 rounds in a matter of minutes.
 Similar trials with a 3-round version caused SAGE to run out of memory.
-We plan to make public our software for generating round equations so that researchers can use SAGE or other computer algebra tools to attack KECCAK-f.
+We have made available KeccakTools [10], a public software for generating round equations so that researchers can use SAGE or other computer algebra tools to attack Keccak-f.